Camp Survivor is back in September 2025!

 #1

-To give each child who attends an unforgettable week and provides them with opportunities they might not otherwise have.
+To give each child who attends an unforgettable few days and provide them with opportunities they might not otherwise have.
 Each day of camp is all about fun, adventure and friends.
 They are intentionally designed to provide an unforgettable experience for each child through various activities, challenges, games and new friendships.
 We want every child when they leave to be excited and encouraged.

 #2